Frequently Asked Questions

 Can the city establish noise limits at Brown Field?

-The noise limits at Montgomery Field were established by City ordinance prior to ANCA, and are grandfathered.
+The noise limits at Montgomery-Gibbs Executive Airport were established by City ordinance prior to ANCA, and are grandfathered.
 Any new restriction, such as a curfew or noise limit, would be subject to the requirements of ANCA.
 Additionally, a modification of an existing restriction would subject that restriction to ANCA, and would most likely result in the elimination of said restriction.

 How can aircraft fly quieter over neighborhoods?

-San Diego-based King Schools has graciously made available two excellent videos explaining the noise rules for aircraft operating at Montgomery Field Airport, and techniques pilots can use to reduce their noise impact to surrounding communities.
-While the information is focused on Montgomery Field, the techniques can be used at any airport for noise abatement.
+San Diego-based King Schools has graciously made available two excellent videos explaining the noise rules for aircraft operating at Montgomery-Gibbs Executive Airport, and techniques pilots can use to reduce their noise impact to surrounding communities.
+While the information is focused on Montgomery-Gibbs Executive Airport, the techniques can be used at any airport for noise abatement.
 Some of the chart information in the videos is dated, so pilots should review current aeronautical charts and comply with air traffic control instructions.
 The link to the videos can be found here: Making Friends for Montgomery Field